Vision Language Modeling of Content, Distortion and Appearance for Image Quality Assessment: Experiments

 The implementation is based on PyTorch and a machine with 8 Nvidia A100-40GB GPUs.
 In the joint contrastive learning architecture, we employ ResNet-50 followed by an adaptive pooling layer and 2 multilayer perceptron (MLP) layers as the image encoder $F$.
 The language encoder $G$ is implemented as GPT-2 with 63M parameters \footnote{We are aware there exist newer and more powerful large language models (LLMs).
 Although a more powerful model could well lead to better results, the goal here is to demonstrate the technical soundness of the designing principle of SLIQUE.}, which uses the byte-pair encoding with a vocabulary size of 49K tokens and a maximum context length of 77.
 The output features of both the image and the language encoders have a size of 512$\times$1.
 Most collected images used in the joint contrastive learning have a size of 512$\times$384\footnotemark, and all the cropped sub-images (either the saliency based or the OLA based) have a size of 224$\times$224.
 The collected image data is also augmented in the same manner as \cite{madhusudana2022image}.
 The temperature parameter in the InfoNCE loss is set to 0.1 by following the suggestion in \cite{oord2018representation}.
 The default value of $\alpha$ in Equation (4) is 0.7, which will be discussed in Ablation Studies.
 The SGD optimizer with initial learning rate of 0.006 and batch size of 1024 is used to train the network of joint contrastive learning.
 Furthermore, the learning rate undergoes a linear warm-up for the first two epochs and then follows a cosine decay schedule without restarts.
 The training starts from scratch and stops when the epoch number reaches 30.

 The ridge regression is learned on some IQA dataset with images labeled with MOS.
 We include 8 datasets in the experiments, including LIVE \cite{sheikh2006statistical}, CSIQ \cite{larson2010most}, TID2013 \cite{ponomarenko2015image}, and KADID \cite{lin2019kadid}, KonIQ \cite{hosu2020koniq}, CLIVE \cite{ghadiyaram2015massive}, FLIVE \cite{ying2020patches}, and SPAQ \cite{fang2020perceptual}.
 Among these datasets, the first four are based on synthetic distortions while the last four are built for authentic distortions.
 The images in SPAQ are resized such that the shorter side is 512 by following the suggestion in \cite{fang2020perceptual}, while the image sizes in other datasets remain unchanged.
 In each dataset, three sets are randomly splitted for learning, validation, and testing respectively.
 For the FLIVE dataset, we follow the splitting scheme recommended by its authors.
 For the other 7 datasets, 70$\%$ of the data are used for learning, 10$\%$ are the validation set, and the remaining are used for testing.
 As the learning of ridge regression requires no iteration, we use the validation set to determine the regularization coefficient in the regression.
 The random splitting is repeated 10 times, and the mean results of the testing set are recorded to avoid possible bias.
-The above protocols of image resizing and dataset splitting have been adopted in many recent IQA researches \cite{madhusudana2022image,10196496,saha2023re}.
+The above protocols of image resizing and dataset splitting have been adopted in many recent researches \cite{madhusudana2022image,10196496,saha2023re}.
 Thus, we follow the same protocols to make the following comparisons fair.
+Following the model's training phase, we evaluate SLIQUE performance on a machine equipped with an Nvidia RTX 4090 GPU.
+For input images with a resolution of 224×224, the inference time of SLIQUE is approximately 1.812 seconds with a FLOPs of 35.04G.
+The parameter size of model is 76.67M.